bryxli/discord-active-developer-badge/README.md

     ![Run](public/run.png)

+### UptimeRobot

-10. Create a new monitor on [UptimeRobot](https://uptimerobot.com/dashboard?ref=website-header#mainDashboard)
+1. Create a new monitor on UptimeRobot

     ![Monitor](public/new_monitor.png)